 Test Drive an EV: BMW, Nissan, Chevy & more

 From luxury to economy, hatchbacks to SUVs, there are increasing styles of plug-in electric vehicles.
 While dozens of options are available to Oregon consumers today, automakers anticipate introducing even more models in the coming years.

-Tolovana Inn is happy to support the green movement now and as it continues to increase in the future.
+Tolovana Inn is pleased to support the green movement now and as it continues to increase in the future.

-You can get a glimpse of coastal living in Cannon Beach, Oregon at the annual Cottage & Garden Tour, September 7-9.
+You can get a glimpse of coastal living in Cannon Beach, Oregon at the annual Cottage & Garden Tour, held the middle of September each year.

 Historic inns, vintage homes, and special gardens will welcome guests to enjoy a weekend of special receptions, presentations, concerts, a garden tea, wine tastings, and even a costume contest.